 Since the procedure only alters the appearance of a patient’s neck, many patients choose to combine the procedure with additional surgery.
 Most often, a neck lift is combined with a type of Facelift Procedure such as a mini facelift or a full facelift procedure.
 In other cases, the surgery is combined with a Brow Lift or Blepharoplasty procedure.

-However, a lower facelift procedure is very frequently combined with a neck lift since it is performed on the lower third of the face and so combining the two procedures will address signs of aging across the neck, jawline, and chin.
-According to RealSelf, the average cost of a facelift is over $12,200 but they state that the cost of a lower facelift is $9,725.
+However, a lower facelift procedure is very frequently combined with a neck lift since it is performed on the lower third of the face and so combining the two procedures will address signs of ageing across the neck, jawline, and chin.
+According to RealSelf, the average cost of a facelift is around $12,200 but they state that the cost of a lower facelift is $9,725.
 For more information on the average cost of various facelift procedures, you can read our blog ‘How Much Does A Facelift Cost In Dallas, Texas?’

 How Long Does A Neck Lift Last?

 The results of the procedure are permanent due to the fact that excess skin is removed from the neck.
 However, this does not mean that no future signs of aging will occur on a patient’s neck.
-It is normal for visible signs of aging to continue to occur on a patient’s face or neck even if they have had surgery.
-Any signs of aging will be far less significant for patients who have had surgery than for those who have not undergone surgery and so most patients do not require another procedure or any further treatment.
+It is normal for visible signs of ageing to continue to occur on a patient’s face or neck even if they have had surgery.
+Any signs of ageing will be far less significant for patients who have had surgery than for those who have not undergone surgery and so most patients do not require another procedure or any further treatment.
 However, this does depend on the patient’s age when they underwent the procedure.
 Some patients do decide to have neck or facelifts in their 40’s and so their face or neck are likely to show signs of aging over the next 20 or 30 years.
 In some cases, patients choose to undergo non-surgical treatments such as Botox or fillers to keep their surgery results maintained even as they continue to age.
 You can discuss the potential longevity of your results and any concerns or questions during your surgical consultation.

 Non-Surgical Neck Lift Cost